ingonyama-zk/metal-poc/README.md

 6. **Repeat**: Execute this workflow multiple times to accumulate meaningful timing data.

 ### Metal Flow
-1. **Allocate Memory and Initialize Data**: Initialize a sorted array of random numbers on shared memory accessible to both CPU and GPU.
+1. **Allocate Memory and Initialize Data**: Initialize a sorted array of random numbers on unified memory accessible to both CPU and GPU.
-2. **Power Computation on GPU**: Perform the same power operation directly on the shared memory.
+2. **Power Computation on GPU**: Perform the same power operation directly on the unified memory.
-3. **Binary Search on CPU**: Directly perform a binary search on the modified array in shared memory, eliminating the need for data copying.
+3. **Binary Search on CPU**: Directly perform a binary search on the modified array in unified memory, eliminating the need for data copying.
 4. **Repeat**: Iterate this flow to observe performance consistency.

 ## 3. Define Computations